VstudioLAB/ZBS_Flasher/custom-firmware/README.md

 <http://dmitry.gr/?r=05.Projects&proj=29.%20eInk%20Price%20Tags>

 The license is simple: This code/data/waveforms are free for use in hobby and other non-commercial products.
-For commercial use, [contact him]<mailto:licensing@dmitry.gr>
+For commercial use, [contact him](mailto:licensing@dmitry.gr)

 ## For a simple starting point and direct testing of the labels use following precompiled firmwares: